 Home leased to employer.
 If you lease any part of your home to your employer, you cannot claim a home office deduction for that part for any period you use that part of your home to perform services for your employer.
+However, you may want to see Publication 527, Residential Rental Property, for information on deducting rental expenses.

 How to report.
 If you are an employee, you generally report your expenses for the business use of your home (insurance, maintenance, utilities, depreciation) on Form 2106 or Form 2106-EZ.
 You then carry over your total expenses to line 20 of Schedule A (Form 1040).
-If you are not required to file Form 2106-EZ, enter the amount directly on line 20 of Schedule A.
+If you are not required to file Form 2106 or Form 2106-EZ, enter the amount directly on line 20 of Schedule A (Form 1040).

-Include the home office expenses for mortgage interest, real estate taxes, and casualty and theft losses on the appropriate lines of Schedule A, along with your deductible nonbusiness expenses in those categories.
+Include the home office expenses for mortgage interest, real estate taxes, and casualty and theft losses on the appropriate lines of Schedule A (Form 1040), along with your deductible nonbusiness expenses in those categories.